Indiana Drug Crime Defense Attorneys

 The state of Indiana classifies drugs into five different “schedules.”
 Drugs are placed into a designated schedule based on the potential for abuse and whether a drug is approved for any form of legitimate medical use.
 While Indiana places the drugs themselves into schedules, they also categorize the components used to manufacture those drugs into schedules as well.
 The penalties assigned for certain drug-related crimes can depend on what schedule the drug is and the amount of the drug found in an individual’s possession.
 Indiana’s drug classification system is:

-Schedule I – Drugs with a high potential for abuse and have no accepted medical use or value.
+Schedule I – Drugs with a high potential for abuse and no accepted medical use or value.
 Opiates and opiate derivatives.

 - Fentanyl